MicrosoftDocs/azure-video-indexer/azure-video-indexer/detect-textual-logo.md

 }
 ```

-* The default example has two logo IDs, we have created the first group with only one logo ID.
+* The default example has two logo IDs.
+The first group was created with only one logo ID.

     The response should return **201 Created**.